PCWG/PCWG-Share-01/README.md

 3. Two or more data files from the Power Curve Working Group Tool, prepared for PCWG_Share_01

 #Releases
-You can find the most recent _stable_ version of this code in /releases.
+You can find the most recent _stable_ version of this code in the [releases](/releases) part of this repository.
 These different versions are designed to work with different versions of the PCWG Share Tool.
 You can download the source there.

 # How To Use This Code
 1. Create a directory somewhere and place the contents of the zip file into that directory (let's call this `$root`). *It is recommended that there be nothing else in the directory*.